 Rafting on the Salmon River on an Historical Tour in Idaho

-Although we haven’t traveled with Wayne Johnson and crew, Alan and I met them last summer when we stayed at Mackay Bar Ranch.
+Although we haven’t traveled with Wayne Johnson and crew, Alan and I met them on a visit to Mackay Bar Ranch.
 Wayne was leading a group of boomer travelers who were having the time of their lives rafting on the river while exploring historic sites.
 After enjoying a glass of wine with the group, we’re adding this river journey to our to-do list.

 Discover Beaches and History in Southern Italy